BauplanLabs/quack-reduce/README.md

 # Quack-reduce
 A playground for running duckdb as a stateless query engine over a data lake.
+The idea is to have a zero-maintenance, [very fast](https://www.loom.com/share/96f1fd938c814d0a825facb215546f03) and almost free data engine for small analytics apps.
-This is the companion repo to this blog post LINK.
-Please refer to the post for more context on the project, some background information about the motivation and use cases behind the code.
+This repo is the companion code for this blog post (_forthcoming_).
+Please refer to the blog post for more background information and details on the use case.

 ## Quick Start ..ε=(｡ﾉ･ω･)ﾉ